Angus-C-git/SecSheets/Web/Injection/XXE/External XML Entities.md

 ```

 + Tags are case sensitve
-+ "",'',<,> are illigal characters in XML due to the parser not knowing how to handel it
++ "",'',<,> are illigal characters in XML due to the parser not knowing how to handel them

 ## Entities && The DTD